riverbed/steelscript-netprofiler/docs/tutorial.rst

    from steelscript.netprofiler.core import NetProfiler

-   from steelscript.common.service import UserAuth from steelscript.netprofiler.filters import TimeFilter from steelscript.netprofiler.report import TrafficSummaryReport
+   from steelscript.common.service import UserAuth from steelscript.netprofiler.core.filters import TimeFilter from steelscript.netprofiler.core.report import TrafficSummaryReport

 These first few lines import our SteelScript modules and prepare them for use in the rest of the script.
 The Python Style guide (`PEP8